 Update on September 25, 2018: The Italian government has approved the Salvini Decree and sent it to Italian President Sergio Mattarella for his review.
 The president must approve it before it can be examined by Parliament.

 On September 6, Italian Minister of Interior Matteo Salvini introduced a draft decree that would make humanitarian protection — the type of protection that comes with a 2-year permesso di soggiorno — available to very few people.

 For now, Italy is still granting humanitarian protection to people who qualify.

 Salvini on July 24 announced plans to end humanitarian protection.
 But since even before that, we've been receiving lots of questions from our users on Facebook about whether Italy would stop issuing humanitarian protection.

 Here's what we know about the draft decree.

 According to press coverage, the draft decree proposes major changes related to migration, citizenship and international protection.
 Some of the most significant changes:

-- Allowing humanitarian protection to be granted only to people with extreme medical conditions, victims of natural disasters, or those who have committed acts of civic valor.
+📍Granting humanitarian protection only to people with extreme medical conditions, victims of natural disasters, or those who have performed heroic acts.

-- Making any criminal sentence grounds for denying an asylum request or taking away someone's international protection status.
+📍Making many criminal sentences grounds for denying an asylum request or taking away someone's international protection, as well as deportation.